-Design element Requirement Waste Chute 17 Waste chutes (including the shaft) must: (a) be compliant with the National Construction Code (NCC); (b) have adequate strength for its purpose, including additional reinforcing where necessary at joins, bends and hopper intersections; (c) be insect and vermin proof; (d) be constructed and installed to prevent the following during use and operation of the system: (i) transmission of vibration to the structure of the premises; (ii) excessive odour - there must not be a noticeable odour beyond the waste disposal and storage points; (e) comply with the waste chute manufacturer's technical specifications and/or operational limitations, including installation design features and ancillary equipment required to prevent blockages and noise disturbances; (f) be fitted with a shutter at the base of the chute for closing off the chute manually during bin exchange and automatically in case of fire; (a) be fitted with fire aprinklare; and (b) have chute pipes with access provided at appropriate levels and a nylon brush or similar appliance on a pulley system, for clearing obstructions and cleansing.
-Waste disposal The waste disposal point must: point 18 (at the chute) (a) be located on each residential floor in a position which is: (i) freely ventilated in the open-air (sheltered balconies), or in a dedicated room or compartment; (ii) easily accessible by the occupants of each apartment; (iii) separated from any habitable portion of a building or place used in connection with food preparation or storage; (iv) located to ensure the handle of the hopper is at least 1200 millimetres above finished floor level. (v) be fitted with a hopper door that automatically returns to the closed position after use; (vi) designed to permit free flow of waste into the chute; (vii) constructed so that the diameter or largest dimension of the service opening (the diagonal of a rectangular opening) does not exceed three-quarters (3/4) of the diameter of the chute with which the hopper is connected; (viii) the floor adjacent to the hopper is paved with a durable impervious material with a smooth finished surface; and, (ix) chute door is two hour fire rated.
-Waste storage The waste storage room must: room' (a) allow unobstructed access for removal of the containers to the service point and for positioning of the containers correctly in relation to the waste chute; (b) provide additional space for compactors (where required); (c) not be located adjacent to or within any habitable portion of a building or place used in connection with food preparation (including food storage); (d) be fitted with doors that are wide enough to allow for the easy removal (c) be inteed with doors that are wide enough to allow for the easy femoval of the largest container to be stored; (e) be designed and constructed of impervious material with a smooth
+Design element Requirement Waste Chute Waste chutes (including the shaft) must: (a) be compliant with the National Construction Code (NCC); (b) have adequate strength for its purpose, including additional reinforcing where necessary at joins, bends and hopper intersections; (c) be insect and vermin proof; (d) be constructed and installed to prevent the following during use and operation of the system: (i) transmission of vibration to the structure of the premises; (ii) excessive odour - there must not be a noticeable odour beyond the waste disposal and storage points; (iii) excessive notice to the second points; (iii) excessive noise to the occupants of the building; (e) comply with the waste chute manufacturer's technical specifications (e) comply with the waste chute manufacturer's technical specifications and/or operational limitations, including installation design features and ancillary equipment required to prevent blockages and noise disturbances; (f) be fitted with a shutter at the base of the chute for closing off the chute manually during bin exchange and automatically in case of fire; (g) be fitted with fire sprinklers; and, (h) have chute pipes with access provided at appropriate levels and a nylon brush or similar appliance on a pulley system, for clearing Waste disposal obstructions and cleansing.
+The waste disposal point must: point (at the (a) be located on each residential floor in a position which is: chute) (i) freely ventilated in the open-air (sheltered balconies), or in a dedicated room or compartment; (ii) easily accessible by the occupants of each apartment; (iii) separated from any habitable portion of a building or place used in connection with food preparation or storage; (iv) located to ensure the handle of the hopper is at least 1200 millimetres above finished floor level. (v) be fitted with a hopper door that automatically returns to the closed position after use; (vi) designed to permit free flow of waste into the chute; (vii) constructed so that the diameter or largest dimension of the service opening (the diagonal of a rectangular opening) does not exceed three-quarters (3/4) of the diameter of the chute with which the hopper is connected; (viii) the floor adjacent to the hopper is paved with a durable impervious material with a smooth finished surface; and, (ix) chute door is two hour fire rated.
+Waste storage The waste storage room must: room (a) allow unobstructed access for removal of the containers to the service point and for positioning of the containers correctly in relation to the waste chute; (b) provide additional space for compactors (where required); (c) not be located adjacent to or within any habitable portion of a building or place used in connection with food preparation (including food storage); storage); (d) be fitted with doors that are wide enough to allow for the easy removal of the largest container to be stored; (e) be designed and constructed of impervious material with a smooth